eml-eda/plinio/plinio/methods/mps/README.md

 # MPS - Mixed Precision Search

 ## Overview
 `plinio.mps` implements a gradient-based tool to automatically explore and assign an integer quantization precision to different parts of a DNN.
 In particular, `plinio.mps` is able to explore and assign independent precisions to *weights* and *activations* of convolutional and linear layers.
+Moreover, when it is applied with a single precision choice, it can be used to implement a standard Quantization-Aware Training (QAT).

 The precision assignment in `plinio.mps` can have two granularity levels: